Skip to main content

 Priorities

-Each file in the Bag of Files has a priority, a number from 0 to 255.
-Priority 0 means the file won't be downloaded.
-The --partial flag sets the specified files to priority 1, the others to 0.
+Each file in a bag has a priority from 0 to 255.
+A priority of 0 means the file will not be downloaded.
+The --partial flag sets selected files to priority 1 and all others to 0.

-• priority-idx <BagID> <idx> <priority> - for one file by number (see with get command).
+• priority-idx <BagID> <idx> <priority> - sets priority by file index (shown by the get command).

-To create a Bag and start distributing it, use the create command:
+To create and start sharing a bag, use the create command:

 create <path>